This post may contain affiliate links. You can view our affiliate disclosure here.

 - a built-in alignment aid that helps you line up putts and gives you feedback on your roll

 This ball delivers tons of distance on all shots, yet it still provides a good amount of spin and control around the greens.
-Customers love how it provides a similar level of performance to high-end balls at a much lower cost.
+We love how it provides a similar level of performance to high-end balls at a much lower cost.

 The Titleist TruFeel, backed by arguably the world’s top golf ball brand, offers soft feel, excellent long-game distance, and good control around the greens.